Shala: Name

 It is accepted that Shala's name has no plausible Akkadian etymology, and it is possible that it was derived from the Hurrian word šāla, daughter.
 Researchers attributing Hurrian origin to Shala include Gary Beckman and Daniel Schwemer.
 A theory regarded as less plausible considers it to be a cognate of the Hebrew word šālah, "to be carefree" or "to be unconcerned."
 Frans Wiggermann proposes that it had its origin in a Semitic language and that it might mean "well-being."

 Sumerian and Akkadian texts spell the name as dŠa-la.
-A variant spelling with a long wovel, dŠa-a-la, is also attested.
+A variant spelling with a long vowel, dŠa-a-la, is also attested.
 Logographic spellings of the name are very rare, though one text attests dME.DIM.ŠA as a logogram meant to be read as "Shala."

 In the god list An = Anum, the alternate names of Shala include Medimsha (Sumerian: "possessing lovely limbs"), Shuzabarku (Sumerian: "she with a shining bronze hand"), Mushmehush, Kinnusum and Enmelulu.
 Only the first two of these names are attested outside god lists.
 In one case in a bilingual text Shala appears in the Akkadian version and Shuzabarku in Sumerian.
 A further name known from bilingual sources is Muhuranki.
 A balag song from the library of Ashurbanipal lists Minunesi and Shubanuna among her names.
 The same composition also addresses her by the epithet dumu-é-a, translated as "child of the house" or "daughter of the house," which was also applied to the love goddess Nanaya and to Gunura, daughter of the medicine goddess Ninisina.
 In a late explanatory text, Shuzabarku is defined as "Shala of wisdom," Medimsha as "Shala of totality," and Shala under her primary name as "Shala of people and dew."